univention/univention-corporate-server/doc/manual/mail/configuration-server.rst

 Alternatively, a mail relay server can also be used, i.e., a server which receives the mails and takes over their further sending.
-This type of mail relay server can be provided by a superordinate corporate headquarters or the nternet provider, for example.
+This type of mail relay server can be provided by a superordinate corporate headquarters or the internet provider, for example.
 To set a relay host, it must be entered as a fully qualified domain name (FQDN) in the |UCSUCRV| :envvar:`mail/relayhost`.